-It is with pleasure that I welcome you to the process of selecting subjects for study in Years 11 and 12.
+It is with pleasure that I welcome you to the process of selecting subjects for study in Years 11 and 12, and your final phase of your schooling.

-The Higher School Certificate is the highest educational award you can gain in New South Wales' schools.
-It is an internationally recognised credential that provides a strong foundation for the future, whether you wish to pursue tertiary qualifications, vocational training or employment.
+The Higher School Certificate is the highest educational aware you can gain in New South Wales' schools.
+It is an internationally recognised credential that provides a strong foundation for the future, whether you wish to pursue tertiary qualifications, vocational training, or employment.